 You need your rest!

-Shore's Center for Sleep Medicine offers a welcoming, home like environment to generate positive results and long-term treatment assistance.
+Shore's Center for Sleep Medicine, located at 710 Centre Street, 2nd floor in Somers Point, offers a welcoming, home like environment to generate positive results and long-term treatment assistance.
 The Center provides sleep studies for children from age three through adult.

-The Shore Center for Sleep Medicine was recently accredited by the American Academy of Sleep Medicine, the national accrediting body for sleep centers.
+Since 2007, the Shore Center for Sleep Medicine has been accredited by the American Academy of Sleep Medicine, the national accrediting body for sleep centers.
 This honor designates the Shore Sleep Center as the only accredited sleep lab in the region.